FrankieSanzica/blog.frankiesanzica.com/content/post/meta-intro.md

 author: "Frankie Sanzica"
 title: "Meta: Intro"
 date: 2019-07-22
-description: "How I made this site & blog"
+description: "How I made this site & blog.
+Google Domains for the registrar.
+Cloudflare for the DNS/CDN.
+Zoho for the email."
 draft: false
 tags: ["meta"]
 series:  ["meta"]